Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Introduction

 From the homological viewpoint, Theorem \ref{thm multi standard} generalizes the Prasad Ext-vanishing conjecture, proved in \cite{CS21}.
 Indeed, an analogue result in the ordinary setting also holds, that is, when both $\pi_1$ and $\pi_2$ are standard representations of $G_n$, for all $i$,

-if $\pi_1 \not\cong \pi_2$.
+if $\pi_1 \not\cong \theta(\pi_2)$ (see Section \ref{ss notations} for $\theta$).
 However, the higher Ext-vanishing above does not always hold when $\pi_1 \cong \pi_2$, in contrast with Theorem \ref{thm multi standard}.
 As we saw before in several examples such as the square-integrable representations \cite{CS21, Ch21}, one tends to have more Ext-vanishing phenomenon in the relative setting.

+From the representation-theoretic viewpoint, Theorem \ref{thm multi standard} is expected to have an application on determining the layer of the Bernstein-Zelevinsky filtration that contributes to some quotient branching laws \cite{Ch22+}.

 Theorem \ref{thm multi standard} does not hold if one replaces standard modules by arbitrary parabolically induced modules.
 For example, $\nu^{-1/2}\times \nu^{1/2}$ admits the trivial $\mathrm{GL}_1(F)$-character as a quotient with multiplicity $2$.
 Here $\nu(g)=|\mathrm{det}(g)|_F$.
 This is due to that the $G_1$-Iwahori component of $\nu^{-1/2}\times \nu^{1/2}$ is not indecomposable.
 In such sense, Theorem \ref{thm multi standard} is compatible with \cite[Conjecture 6.5]{Ch21} (more precisely, a variation of the conjecture discussed in {\it loc. cit}).